A Simple Guide to Caller ID Telephones and Their Operation

 Call Blocking and Filtering

-- Block specific numbers
+- Block certain phone numbers

-- Silence calls from unknown numbers
+- Block calls from numbers you don't know

-- Create whitelists of approved callers
+- Make lists of accepted callers

 Additional Features

-- Voice mail integration
+- Voice mail built in

 Tips for Operating Caller ID Telephones Effectively